 LESLIE WAYNE | HERE AND THERE

-Leslie Wayne and Durham Press have released the sculpture titled Here and There in an edition of 7, depicting a life-sized cabinet constructed of mixed media including wood, enamel, brass, and screenprint.
-This work is an extension of Waynes current body of work which explores motifs of broken windows, containers, and cabinets such as in Here and There.
+Leslie Wayne and Durham Press have released the sculpture titled Here and There depicting a life-sized cabinet constructed of mixed media including wood, enamel, brass, and screenprint.
+This work acts as an extension of Waynes current body of work which often explores motifs of broken windows, containers, and cabinets.
 Wayne's practice is highly dimensional, scraping and peeling paint to construct a piece in an almost sculptural way.
 In Here and There, these same motifs are applied to a more traditional sculpture format while also remaining true to her practice of using paint as material.